-- The admission requirements apply to students who apply for admission to the University of Pretoria with a National Senior Certificate (NSC) and Independent Examination Board (IEB) qualifications. - Applicants with qualifications other than the abovementioned should refer to: - Brochure: Undergraduate Programme Information 2022: Qualifications other than the NSC and IEB, available at click here. - Citizens from countries other than South Africa (applicants who are not South African citizens) should also refer to: - Brochure: Newcomer's Guide 2021, available at click here. - Website: click here. - School of Tomorrow (SOT), Accelerated Christian Education (ACE) and General Education Development Test (GED): The University of Pretoria no longer accepts qualifications awarded by these institutions. - National Certificate (Vocational) (NCV) Level 4: The University of Pretoria may consider NCV candidates, provided they meet the exemption for bachelor's status criteria and the programme requirements.
+- The admission requirements apply to students who apply for admission to the University of Pretoria with a National Senior Certificate (NSC) and Independent Examination Board (IEB) qualifications. - Applicants with qualifications other than the abovementioned should refer to: Brochuro: Undergraduate Programme Information 2022: Qualifications other than the NS - Brochure: Undergraduate Programme Information 2022: Qualifications other than the NSC and IEB, available at click here. - Citizens from countries other than South Africa (applicants who are not South African citizens) should also refer to: - Brochure: Newcomer's Guide 2021, available at click here. - Website: click here. - School of Tomorrow (SOT), Accelerated Christian Education (ACE) and General Education Development Test (GED): The University of Pretoria no longer accepts qualifications awarded by these institutions. - National Certificate (Vocational) (NCV) Level 4: The University of Pretoria may consider NCV candidates, provided they meet the exemption for bachelor's status criteria and the programme requirements.